Renewables Procurement & Revenue Summit is part of the Informa Markets Division of Informa PLC

 • Navigating Ofgem's proposed reforms including developer-funded connections, application fees to prioritize viable projects, and ensuring renewable energy maintains access to grid infrastructure

-Closing Remarks from Event Chair
+Closing Remarks from Solar Media Ltd

 Type: Speech